Get the #1 Bestseller on Medicare - FREE!

 Washington

 North Snohomish County Outreach offers a free laundry service for low income people in the community.
-They host free laundry days on Tuesdays in Arlington and on Wednesdays in Marysville.
+They host free laundry days on Tuesdays and Wednesdays in Arlington, as well on Wednesdays in Marysville.
+This service is limited to one load per person, though.

 Urban Rest Stops offer hygiene facilities for homeless people in Seattle, U-District and Ballard.
 These facilities include restrooms, showers and laundry facilities that can be used for free.
 You can receive free toothbrushes, toothpaste, razors, shaving cream, shampoo, soap and other hygiene supplies.
 They also have clothes you can borrow while you wash your own clothes.